 Coddington has received two lifetime achievement awards, one from the CFDA in 2002 and another at the Clio Awards in 2016.
 In 2009, Coddington received the prestigious Isabella Blow award.

-Coddington currently contributes to both American Vogue and British Vogue.
+Coddington is currently a contributor to British Vogue and W Magazine.
 She is based in New York City.